HomeArticles > Chef Hatted and Awarded Restaurants

 Tucked away in an unassuming part of the bustling Kingston precinct is Pomegranate.
 Delivering simple, tasty food that is Modern Australian with a Mediterranean influence, Pomegranate is open for lunch and dinner.
 Meals are served in a relaxed and friendly environment with beautiful surroundings where diners can enjoy a relaxing atmosphere, quality food, and wine with family and friends.

-Find out what’s on (and what’s free!) to help plan your trip to the capital this year.
+Find out what’s on (and what’s free) to help plan your trip to the capital this year.

 Download the guide